shurik179/personal-robotics-motor-controller/docs/index.rst

 * Current per channel

-  - 8A peak, current limtied
+  - 8A peak, current limited

-  - 3.5A continuous if used withotu heatsinks
+  - 3.5A continuous if used without heatsinks

-  - 5A continuous with optinal heatsinks
+  - 5A continuous with optional heatsinks

 * Support for quadrature encoders (3.3v) for each channel

 * Closed loop speed control, using PID algorithm

-* Variety of protection feaures: automatic overcurrent, overtemperature, undervoltage, and short circuit protection
+* Variety of protection features: automatic overcurrent, overtemperature, undervoltage, and short circuit protection

 * Controlled by a host microcontroller  or single board computer such as Raspberry Pi